 - reservierung@blumen.restaurant

 Where to eat in Frankfurt?
 Definitely at Seven Swans!
-The restaurant is at least two times special: First reason, Seven Swans only serves 100% plant based meals, no animals or animal products are used in the kitchen.
-Second reason: The chef behind the stove is the first and only German vegan Michelin star chef Ricky Saward.
+The restaurant is special for two reasons: First, Seven Swans only serves 100% plant-based meals; no animals or animal products are used in the kitchen.
+Second, the chef behind the stove is the first and only German vegan Michelin-star chef, Ricky Saward.

-The restaurant is usually booked out for weeks, sometimes even months, it’s important to get a reservation ahead of time.
-In 2019 the restaurant turned from a Vegetarian place, into an all vegan restaurant.
+The restaurant is usually booked out for weeks, sometimes even months, so it’s important to get a reservation ahead of time.
+In 2019, the restaurant transitioned from a vegetarian place into an all-vegan restaurant.

-Nevertheless, vegan fake meat or cheese is not to be found on Seven Swans menu.
-Ricky Saward is sourcing local ingredients and cooking up a high quality and beautiful vegetable cuisine, with produce, he finds often by himself, walking nature or exploring the variety of Farmer’s Markets.
+Nevertheless, vegan meat or cheese alternatives are not to be found on the Seven Swans menu.
+Ricky Saward sources local ingredients and cooks high-quality, beautiful vegetable cuisine with produce he often finds himself while walking in nature or exploring various farmers‘ markets.

 -